rihannas/airbnb-clone-project/README.md

   All incoming data is validated and sanitized to prevent injection attacks (e.g., SQL injection, cross-site scripting), preserving database integrity and application stability.

 ---

+## 🔄 CI/CD Pipeline

+Continuous Integration and Continuous Deployment (CI/CD) pipelines automate the process of testing, building, and deploying the application.
+This ensures that code changes are quickly and safely integrated into the main codebase and delivered to production without manual intervention.

+CI/CD pipelines are essential for maintaining code quality, reducing errors, and accelerating the development lifecycle.
+They help catch bugs early through automated testing and streamline deployments, making the release process more reliable and efficient.

+### Tools Used

+- **GitHub Actions:** Automates workflows such as running tests, building Docker images, and deploying code on every push or pull request.
+- **Docker:** Provides containerization to ensure consistent environments across development, testing, and production stages.
+- **Celery:** Manages asynchronous background tasks as part of deployment workflows when needed.